 Student Organizations - Undergraduate

-• Have higher GPAs
+• Maintain higher GPAs

-• Have higher self-esteem and self-confidence
+• Report higher self-esteem and overall college satisfaction

 Student Groups & Organizations